teuben/nemo-lesson/_episodes/01-introduction.md

 NEMO has a good infrastructure to write new programs.

-Although NEMO is no acronym (it's antology is from an attempt to pun nbody to nobody, which became NEMO in latin), a good friend could not help himself and dub it *Nobody Must Ever Observe*!
+Although NEMO is no acronym (it's antology is from an attempt to pun nbody to nobody, which became NEMO in latin), a good friend could not help himself and dub it *Not Everyone Must Observe* !

 {% include links.md %}